 Once you are making a bit more, it is good to attend conferences.
 These tickets can be pricey, and then there is the cost of transportation, food, hotel — all making them a bit pricey.
 But, if you are making some decent money on your site, attending a conference makes sense.

-You get to connect with other bloggers and learn new ideas and techniques that you can apply to your site so you can increase your income.
+You get to connect with other bloggers and learn new ideas and techniques to apply to your site to increase your income.
 And, just like with any course or book, you must use what you learn and apply it to justify the investment of a conference.

 If you plan to start podcasting or be a guest on videos or podcasts.
 You want a quality microphone.
 It shows you are professional, and the sound is much better than the internal mic that comes on your laptop.
 A good microphone is a great investment in your blog.